habnabit/vcversioner/docs/index.rst

 The presence of a ``vcversioner`` argument automagically activates vcversioner and updates the project's version.
-The parameter to the ``vcversioner`` argument can also be a dict of keyword arguments which :func:`find_version` will be called with.
+The parameter to the ``vcversioner`` argument can also be a dict of keyword arguments which :func:`.find_version` will be called with.

 To allow tarballs to be distributed without requiring a ``.git`` directory,